 Task Description Create and manage JDBC data sources The Data Sources page lets you establish, edit, and delete JDBC data source connections for ColdFusion.
-For more information, see Data Source Management for ColdFusion .
+For more information, see "Data Source Management" on page 69.
 Create and maintain ColdFusion collections The ColdFusion Collections page lets you create and delete Solr collections and perform maintenance operations on collections that you create.
-For more information, see ColdFusion Collections page .
+For more information, see "ColdFusion Collections page" on page 29.
 Define mappings for web services The Web Services page lets you produce and consume remote application functionality over the Internet.
-For more information, see Web Services page .
-Specify settings to integrate with Adobe Flex applications The Flex Integration page lets you specify which Flex integration features to enable and which IP addresses can perform data service operations.
-For more information, see Flex Integration page .
+For more information, see "Web Services page" on page 30.
+Specify settings to integrate with Adobe® Flex TM applications The Flex Integration page lets you specify which Flex integration features to enable and which IP addresses can perform data service operations.
+For more information, see "Flex Integration page" on page 31.